 Onassis’s childhood was dominated by the principles of the Orthodox Church.
 Unsurprisingly, this upbringing influenced him throughout his life and, while not openly a religious man, he retained many of the qualities imparted to him through the church.

 He did poorly in school much to his father’s dismay, who hoped Ari would take over the family’s cigarette business.
 After the Turks invaded his town in 1922, Onassis decided to leave for Buenos Aires, Argentina.
-In 1923, he got a job as a telephone engineer.
-Poor but clever, he eavesdropped on business calls and used the information to set up deals of his own.
+In Argentina he got a job as a telephone engineer where he eavesdropped on business calls and used the information to set up deals of his own.

-Onassis’s fortunes soon turned favorable and he began a life of good living with expensive clothes.
-His ability to reinvent himself as an “important businessman” during the day, yet continuing to work the phone lines in coveralls at night, was an early indication of his sharp social and business skills.
+He soon became succesful ad he began a life of good living with expensive clothes.
+Onassis’ ability to portrey himself as an “important businessman” during the day, while continuing to work the phone lines in coveralls at night, was an early indication of his smarts and his sharp social and business skills.

-Onassis’ first “big idea” came in the mid-1920s, when he overheard a phone call about a new “talkie” that would have its main character smoke a cigarette.
-Onassis got the idea to start his own brand of cigarettes aimed at the female market.
-He chose famous opera singer, Claudia Muzio, as the perfect model.
-To get her to smoke his brand in public, he showed up at her dressing room with a giant bouquet of flowers.
+In the mid-1920s he got his first big break when he overheard a phone call about a new “talkie” movie that would have its main character smoke a cigarette.
+Based on this call Onassis got the idea to start his own brand of cigarettes aimed at the female market.
+He chose famous opera singer, Claudia Muzio, as the perfect model to advertise his cigarettes to the right audience.
+Legend has it that in order to persuade her to smoke his brand in public he showed up at her dressing room with a giant bouquet of flowers.

-By the age of 25, his tobacco business made him a millionaire.
-Building on his wealth, he realized that the shipping magnates who hauled the tobacco made more than the cigarette manufacturer.
+By the time Onassis was 25 years old his tobacco and cigarettes business made him a millionaire.
+Building on his wealth, he soon realized that the shipping magnates who hauled the tobacco made more than the cigarette manufacturer.
 This realization came to him at the height of the Great Depression.
-Just when everyone was getting out of the shipping business, Onassis was able to buy six ships for less than half of what they would normally cost.
+The timing could not have been better as while everyone was trying to get out of the shipping business Onassis was able to buy six ships for less than half of what they would normally cost.

-At the outbreak of World War II, Aristotle Onassis registered his fleet of cargo ships to Panama, which gave him tax-free status and reduced his overhead costs, making him one of the lowest cost shipping merchants in the world.
-He struck a deal with the U.S. Government whereby he offered reduced prices on shipping military equipment in exchange for the U.S. granting him very favorable prices on war surplus cargo ships in spite of a ban on non-citizens buying military surplus equipment.
-This allowed him to build one of the world largest privately owned fleets.
-It has been recorded that Onassis never lost a ship during the war.
+At the outbreak of World War II, Onassis registered his fleet of cargo ships to Panama, which gave him tax-free status and reduced his overhead costs, making him one of the lowest cost shipping merchants in the world.
+In additon to this, he also struck a deal with the US Government where he offered reduced prices on shipping military equipment in exchange for the US granting him very favorable prices on war-surplus cargo ships in spite of a ban on non-citizens buying military surplus equipment.
+This allowed him to build very quickly one of the world largest privately owned fleets.
+It’s rumored that Onassis never lost a ship during the war.
 Reasons for this vary from being very lucky to have made deals with both sides, though no credible evidence exists to prove this.

-Early in his business career, Aristotle Onassis began dating a string of famous women, including Greta Garbo.
+Early in his career, in the 1930s and 1940s, and when he was already wealthy, Aristotle Onassis began dating a string of famous women of the time, including Greta Garbo.
 In 1946, he met the daughter of the richest shipping magnate in the world, Athina Livanos, a woman almost half his age.
-They married and had two children, Alexander and Christina.
+They married and had two children, Alexandros and Christina.

-Soon, however, both of them were having affairs.
-In 1957, Onassis met Maria Callas, one of the most famous opera singers in the world.
+Soon, however, both of them were having affairs which affected their marriage.
+Onassis met Maria Callas in 1957 when she was one of the most famous opera singers in the world.
 Onassis was so proud of his relationship with Callas that he began to flaunt it.
 Athina was wrecked by embarrassment and divorced him in 1960.

-Several months before John F. Kennedy was assassinated, Onassis befriended Jackie Kennedy.
+Onassis befriended Jackie Kennedy several months before John F. Kennedy’s assassination.
 In the agony following JFK’s death, Jackie clung to Onassis for friendship.
-In 1968, the two married on Onassis’ privately owned island.
-Generally, the American public reacted very negatively to the news.
-One newspaper’s headline implored, “Jackie, How Could You?”
+In 1968, the two married on Onassis’ privately owned island, Skorpios.
+The American public reacted very negatively to Onassis’ and Jackie’s wedding.

 “The only rule is